If you want to get ahead of your competition, you must always consider search engines. Search engines are those that give you organic traffic.

-Note: Your keyword density (the quantity of keywords you used in relation or proportion to the quantity of words you have on a content) must not be used too much that it looks spammy and unnatural.
+Note: Your keyword density (the number of keywords you used in relation or proportion to the volume of words you have on a content) must not be used too much that it looks spammy and unnatural.

 5. Optimize Your Meta Titles + Descriptions

 You probably heard about this a thousand times, but it still deserves a honing because the technology is constantly evolving.
 But you must know that meta tags don’t guarantee you an instant hike in the ranking.
 It’s just there to assist search engines in assessing what kind of content you have and what people will get out of it.